braboj/tutorial-python/tut_cryptography/cryptography.md

     a = b * q + r

 Some definitions allow r to be negative (Truncation, Knuth), some define r as only positive (Euclidian, Flooring).
 In the scope of the document r will be defined to be always positive.

-#### Algorithm
+The algorithm for the calculation of the modulo is

     1. Calculate q = truncate(a/b)
     2. Calculate r = b * q - a